 People often ask if they need an attorney to handle their case.
-The truth is: this is a question every person must answer for themselves, I can not answer it for you.
-Everyone has the right to proceed "pro se" (represent yourself) if you choose.
+The truth is: this is a question every person must answer for themselves, we cannot answer it for you.
+Everyone has the right to proceed "pro se" (represent yourself) if they choose.
 The court can not force you to hire an attorney but this does not mean you should represent yourself.

 Just because you can represent yourself does not mean you should.

 While it is possible to handle a case on your own, it is probably not advisable.
 Just like I could... possibly... build a home on my own, the result is probably going to be much better if I let a trained professional do it for me.
 The law is complex.
 No matter how "straight forward" you think the situation is, almost no case is "simple".
 When you are charged with a crime your reputation, your future, and your freedom are on the line.
 By representing yourself you are taking a large unnecessary risk.
 Hiring an attorney can be the difference between a misdemeanor and a felony conviction, jail and probation, or a conviction and an acquittal.
 When your case is over, you do not want to look back and wonder if things might have been different.